U.S. Senate OKs $1.2T bipartisan infrastructure bill - NewsBreak

 He also objected to the measure’s link with the $3.5 trillion budget blueprint and reconciliation bill that will encompass health care, education, environmental programs and more.
 That undercut the bipartisan nature of the first bill, Moran said.

-The Senate voted immediately after the infrastructure vote to proceed to debate on the budget resolution.
-That motion passed along party lines, 50-49, with Sen. Mike Rounds (R-S.D.) missing both votes.

-Moran added that the White House and Schumer had too much influence over negotiations, instead of the group of 22 mostly moderate senators from both parties that had been negotiating.
+Moran added that the White House and Senate Majority Leader Chuck Schumer had too much influence over negotiations, instead of the group of 22 mostly moderate senators from both parties that had been negotiating.
 He gave kudos to Sinema for her role in leading the bipartisan group and bringing together members of both parties.

 What’s next

-Note: This story was updated at 3:30 p.m.
-Tuesday.